 I applied for the Bob Friend Scholarship which is exclusively for Journalism students.
 It is sponsored by Sky News and includes a month’s work experience there.

 Master of Architecture

 Through the School I was able to get a fellowship at the Architecture Biennale in Venice.
 Last summer, I was given a scholarship to go there for a month with eight other students.

 Two of our International students talk about what getting a scholarship has meant to them.

 Music performance scholar Jonny talks about his time at Kent.

 Our student finance timeline shows you how to apply for funding, all the important deadlines and dates, plus some handy hints and tips to get more from your budget.

 Use the 12 months before you arrive to sort out your finances and get the best possible start to student life at Kent.

-The 2019/20 regulated UK/EU tuition fees will remain at £9,250.
+The 2021/22 regulated UK tuition fees are £9,250.
 Current students should refer to our student finance pages for fees and funding information.